-Scholarships have long been an important and exciting initiative at MindFuel.
-Scholarships are an investment in Alberta’s future.
-They are meant to address challenges facing our province and our country: shortage of knowledge workers focused on science, technology, engineering and math (STEM), and the ongoing need to build a culture of innovation and entrepreneurship.
+Scholarships have long been an important and exciting initiative at MindFuel and our partners.
+Scholarships are an investment in the future of Alberta and Canada.
+They are meant to address challenges facing our country: shortage of knowledge workers focused on science, technology, engineering and math (STEM), and the ongoing need to build a culture of innovation and entrepreneurship.

 Would you like to donate to a MindFuel scholarship?

 GrowSafe Systems Founders, in memory of Dr. Terry Rachuk, PhD

 Eligibility: Students must be graduating from an Alberta high school and entering their first year in a STEM related program at an Alberta-based post-secondary institution Click for more...

 - Students must be graduating from an Alberta high school.

 - Students must be entering their first year in an undergraduate applied science or science education program at an Alberta-based post-secondary institution.

 - Annual scholarship of $2,500 awarded to one recipient, for first year post-secondary education;